kjurek/friends/README.md

 ### Performance and monitoring
 Application is integrated with Sentry which tracks exceptions and application traffic.
-Sentry is private right now but I cant send invitations if needed. https://sentry.io/organizations/karol-jurek/issues/?project=5509980
+Currently only I have access to Sentry but I can send invitations if needed. https://sentry.io/organizations/karol-jurek/issues/?project=5509980

 ![Sentry issues](./images/sentry_issues.png)